First National Bank (Wilmington, NC)

 Article Text

-Cause of the Wilmington Bank Failure.
+The Wilmington Bank Failure.
 WASHINGTON, Nov.
-27.-Comptroller Lacey, when asked the cause of the suspension of the First National bank, of Wilmington, N. C., said it was on account of bad loans.
-It had no connection, he said, with the Maverick bank, of Boston, which lately suspended.
-Examiner Alden will take charge of the bank Friday morning, but the comptroller could not say whether a receiver would be needed.
-He said it will probably be a bad failure.
-He did not know what the bank's liabilities would be,
+26.-Comptroller Lacey says the suspension of the First National bank, of Wilmington, N. C., was caused by bad loans.
+It had no connection, he said, with the Maverick bank, of Boston.
+He does not think it will be a bad failure.

 Click image to open full size in new tab